CSUMontpellier/onboard-HAM-messaging/docs/source/ham_msg.rst

       - 20
    *  - The maximum allowed number of storable message for a sender
       - 1
-   *  - The default delay time given before deleting messages with the sent tag (in seconds)
+   *  - The default delay time given before deleting messages with the sent tag
+      - 20 seconds
+   *  - The minimum delay value that can be set for the sent messages
-      - 10
+      - 0 seconds
-   *  - The default delay time given before deleting messages with the not sent tag (in seconds)
+   *  - The default delay time given before deleting messages with the not sent tag
-      - 86400
+      - 86400 seconds(24 hours)
+   *  - The minimum delay value that can be set for the not sent messages
+      - 43200 seconds(12 hours)

 The characters available in the Ham radio messaging system are shown below.